rapid7/insightconnect-workflows/workflows/Block_Host_with_Fortinet_Firewall_from_Microsoft_Teams/help.md

 An optional whitelist can be added to the FortiGate `Add Host to be Blocked` action.
 To use this list add IP addresses or domains in the following format `["198.51.100.100", "example.com", "198.51.100.1"]`

-By default this workflow will automatically skip blocking private IP addresses, if you’d like to block these as well, set `Skip RFC 1918` option to false in the Add Host to be Blocked step
+By default this workflow will automatically skip blocking private IP addresses.
+To block these, set the `Skip RFC 1918` option to false in the `Add Host to be Blocked` step.

 ### Usage